-- [a] A reprimand which is a formal penalty for the misconduct. - [b] The requirement to apologise in specified terms to one or more named persons by a specified date. - [c] A formal instruction restricting activity for a specified period. - [k] A first written warning, which is formal advice to the student that if the misconduct is repeated a more severe penalty will result. - [I] A final written warning, which is formal advice to the student that if the misconduct is repeated a more severe penalty will result. - [d] A fine not exceeding £500. - [e] Compensation in respect of damage to property at the value of the damage where its value is no more than £1000. - [f] Compensation in respect of injury to a person not exceeding £1,000.
+[a] A reprimand which is a formal penalty for the misconduct.

+[b] The requirement to apologise in specified terms to one or more named persons by a specified date.

+[c] A formal instruction restricting activity for a specified period.

+[k] A first written warning, which is formal advice to the student that if the misconduct is repeated a more severe penalty will result.

+[I] A final written warning, which is formal advice to the student that if the misconduct is repeated a more severe penalty will result.

+[d] A fine not exceeding £500.

+Formatted: Heading 1, Right, Right: 0.38 cm, Space Before: 1 pt, Line spacing: single

+Formatted: Heading 1, Right, Indent: Left: 0 cm, Right: 0.38 cm, Space Before: 1 pt, Line spacing: single

+Formatted: Heading 1, Right, Right: 0.38 cm, Space Before: 1 pt, Line spacing: single

+Formatted: Heading 1, Right, Right: 0.38 cm, Space Before: 1 pt

-- [g] Prohibition from holding any office, or any particular office, including committee membership in any body or society in the College. - [h] Exclusion from prescribed departmental or Students' Union and/or College facilities, including the Library and Computing Services, for a period of no more than one year, but not including attendance at lectures, classes, tutorials or other timetabled teaching and learning activities student's programme of study. - [i] Suspension from the College for a period of up to three calendar months.
-Suspension may be ordered to take effect subject to such terms and conditions as the Committee may prescribe, but otherwise will prevent the student from entering the College or making use of any College facilities or participating in any College and/or University activities.
+[g] Prohibition from holding any office, or any particular office, including committee membership in any body or society in the College.

+[h] Exclusion from prescribed departmental or Students' Union and/or College facilities, including the Library and Computing Services, for a period of no more than one year, but not including attendance at lectures, classes, tutorials or other timetabled teaching and learning activities student's programme of study.

+[i] Suspension from the College for a period of up to three calendar months.
+Suspension may be ordered to take effect subject to such terms and conditions as the Committee may prescribe, but otherwise will prevent the student from entering the